Anaeromyxobacter dehalogenans: Metabolism

 The microbe has the ability to grow in 2,6-dichlorophenol, 2,5-dichlorophenol, 2-bromophenol, nitrate, fumarate, and oxygen.

-Delta-Proteobacterium, Anaeromyxobacter dehalogenans can be found in a variety of different types of soils and sediments.
+Anaeromyxobacter dehalogenans can be found in a variety of different types of soils and sediments.
 Traits describing Anaeromyxobacter dehalogenans include reproduction via spores, aerobic, advanced signaling and fruiting body formation.
 The microbe grows by reducing Fe(III) to Fe(II).
 These abilities of reducing iron and lacking nirS and nirK are not strictly unique to A. dehalogenans.
 The acetate threshold for acetate in A. dehalogenans measured 69 ± 4, 19 ± 8, and <1 nM for chlororespiration, amorphous Fe(III) reduction, and Fe(III) citrate reduction.
 These concentrations allow for comparisons of metabolism in a single organism under different environmental conditions.
 The spores and fruiting body of these organisms are a response to unfavorable environments that the microbe may face, including low nutrient availability.